 - Continuous Improvement Every semester I teach a course, I try to improve it.
 Teaching the same course for multiple semesters is an opportunity to make gradual progress, and so at the end of each semester I try to think of ways to update the course, including lectures and homework assignments.
-In so doing, I try to keep the following in mind: - Keep it current Computing technologies are in constant flux.
+In so doing, I try to keep the following in mind: - o Keep it current Computing technologies are in constant flux.
 Every day there are new techniques, tools, and programming libraries made available that may help me to do a better job of instruction.
-I feel it is my obligation to stay informed of recent developments in whatever field I am teaching. - Try new approaches to learning Straight lectures can be an effective teaching tool, but there are many other approaches that technology is enabling.
+I feel it is my obligation to stay informed of recent developments in whatever field I am teaching. - o Try new approaches to learning Straight lectures can be an effective teaching tool, but there are many other approaches that technology is enabling.
 Films, tutorials, games, and interactive multimedia demonstrations may also be used effectively to teach subject matter. - Use criticism to improve the course I like to read all course and teacher evaluations the students submit such that I may get ideas on how to improve the course.
 Even those criticisms that I feel are unfair may give me some good ideas. - Engaging lectures Students should feel that attending course lectures is a worthwhile use of their time.
 They should feel they are part of the discussion rather than simply being lectured to, but there is more to it than that.
-To ensure lectures aren't stale drains on student time, but rather an active and important part of the learning process, I do the following: - Control the classroom Classrooms where the lecturer has lost the students are demoralizing.
-Students feel less serious about learning the material and giving their best effort in homework and exams.
-My goal is for my classroom to be an open and fun environment, but to accomplish that there have to be rules to help it also be a productive one.
-No sleeping is permitted.
-The same goes for other activities that may distract students, like surfing the Web or doing work on laptops that is not part of a class exercise.
-Students breaking such rules are asked to answer questions on the lecture material in order to incorporate them into the class discussion.
+To ensure lectures aren't stale drains on student time, but rather an active and important part of the learning process, I do the following: - Ocontrol the classroom Classrooms where the lecturer has lost the students are demoralizing.
+Students feel less serious about learning the material and giving their best efforts in homework and exams.
+I try to make my classroom open and fun, but also disciplined.
+No sleeping, unproductive talking, or general class disruptions are permitted.
+Students breaking such rules are politely asked to answer questions on the lecture material.